Elaskinok/maze-generator/README.md

-# Labyrinth-generator
+# Maze-generator

 ## About application

-Console utility, which allows to generate labyrinth and solve it.
+Console utility which provides functionality to generate a maze, solve it, and write the raw maze and the solved one into an image.

 ## Application features

-You can generate labyrinth with HEIGTH and WIDTH parametres.
+You can generate maze with HEIGTH and WIDTH parametres.

 #### WARNING!
-##### Do not create the big labyrinth!
-You are bordered your RAM.
+##### Do not create the a big maze!
+You are constrainted with your RAM.

-Application creates folder "labyr_gen_results" with 2 .jpg files: pure labyrinth and soluted labyrinth.
+Application creates folder "labyr_gen_results" with 2 .jpg files: pure and solved mazes.

 ### Example 21x21

-- pure labyrinth
+- pure maze

 ![pure labyrinth](example_21x21/labyrinth.jpg)
-- soluted labyrinth
+- solved maze

 ![pure labyrinth](example_21x21/soluted_labyrinth.jpg)